nathancarter/weblurch/doc/plan.md

    * Choosing any of the options, if the bubble is empty, fills the bubble with example content for that definition type.
 For built-in types, it fills the bubble with a human-readable description of the built-in.
- * Make "category name" groups able to connect by arrows to "definition type" groups or "category name" groups, but only up to one target.
+ * Make "category name" groups able to connect by arrows to "category definition" groups or "category name" groups, but only up to one target.
  * Create a group type called "name" that can hold any text.
-   * Permit it to connect to a "definition type" group, but only up to one target.
+   * Permit it to connect to a "category definition" group, but only up to one target.
    * Permit "category type" groups to connect to "name" type groups also, but still at most one target.
    * Its tag will behave as follows.